A Recent History of Domestic Cleaning

 “I had a second-hand Servis washing machine.
 It was a single-tub with a wringer.
 We had a second-hand fridge, and I also had an electric floor polisher.
 We didn’t believe we could afford to have all new appliances, but our bedroom and lounge furniture was brand-new, as was our dining suite”.

 Despite moving house, the suite in question still takes pride of place in their current dining area.
-Interestingly, neither Mr nor Mrs Williams can recall owning a vacuum cleaner of any description.
-But one thing which the Williams do very much remember having is a lady to help out with the cleaning.
+Interestingly, whilst vacuum cleaners were a must-have purchase for those whose budget could stretch to it, neither Mr nor Mrs Williams could recall owning one at that point in time.
+But one thing the Williams do very much remember having is a lady to help out with the cleaning.